kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 * Improvements: conditional fields in custom forms
 * Improvements: choose payment method by default for 'Pay on arrival' payment method
 * Improvements: Back and Next buttons translatable in the Wording / Translation settings
-* Bugfix: issues with special characters in the CSV export
+* Bug fix: issues with special characters in the CSV export
-* Bugfix: issues with email template styling (on saving)
+* Bug fix: issues with email template styling (on saving)

 5.0.21